Soumyy7/Dashboard_Analytics/README.md

 Installation
 Clone the repository to your local machine:

-bash
-Copy code
 git clone https://github.com/your-username/dashboard-project.git
 Navigate to the project directory:

-bash
-Copy code
-cd dashboard-project
+cd dashboard_analytics
 Install dependencies:

-bash
-Copy code
 npm install
 or

-bash
-Copy code
 yarn install

-Set up the OpenAI API:
+# Set up the OpenAI API:

 Obtain an API key from OpenAI.
 Configure the API key in your environment or directly in the code (keep it secure).

 Update the chatbot functionality as needed based on your requirements.

-Usage
+# Usage

 Start the development server:

-bash
-Copy code
 npm start
 or

-bash
-Copy code
 yarn start

 Access the dashboard in your browser at http://localhost:3000 or the specified port.

 Interact with the dashboard interface and chatbot to explore data and receive insights.

-Contributing
+# Contributing
 Contributions are welcome!
 If you have suggestions, improvements, or feature requests, please feel free to open an issue or submit a pull request.